pawelc/docs/toread_prob.md

+1962 - On estimation of a probability density function and mode 1962 - Introduction to the theory of statistics (book) 1969 - Estimating the components of a mixture of normal distributions 1986 - Density estimation for statistics and data analysis 1995 - Wand, M.P and Jones, M.C.
+(1995).
+Kernel Smoothing.
+London: Chapman & Hall/CRC.
 2001 - Gaussianization
 2015 - Distilling intractable generative models
-2015 - Picture A probabilistic programming language for scene perception 2016 - Density modeling of images using a generalized normalization transformation Copula Methods in Finance
+2015 - Picture A probabilistic programming language for scene perception 2016 - Density modeling of images using a generalized normalization transformation

+Copula Methods in Finance
 Fundamentals of Statistical Exponential Families http://bjlkeng.github.io/posts/the-expectation-maximization-algorithm/